 Maureen Beyt has taught second and third grades at independent schools since she began her career in 2003.
 Maureen has attended numerous conferences and has presented as well.
-She is also a Seesaw Ambassador, providing professional development and support for our digital learning journals experience in the Lower School.
+She is also a Seesaw Certified Educator, providing professional development and support for our digital learning journals experience in the Lower School.
 She and her husband are parents to sons James ’31 and Scott ’33.

 Get to know Maureen Beyt: